authhero/authhero.net/outstatic/content/pages/home.md

 # AuthHero

+A **open source** authentication server that is a **drop in replacement** of **auth0** for B2C use cases.

+Supports social login, password, code emails and magic links.
+OAuth2 and OIDC compliant.

-A **open source** authentication server compatible that is a **drop in replacement** of **auth0**.
-Get it running locally in a minute or run it in CloudFlare for free in 5 minutes.
-Currently in alpha.
+Get it running locally in a minute or run it in CloudFlare for free in 5 minutes. **Currently in alpha**.